Resistor52/hitc-dev/lab2.4/README.md

 ![](images/Img_01_Lab_2.4.png?raw=true)

 1. From AWS Management Console, time to create the buckets that will be used for our function.
-Create one called &quot;input-image-\&lt;myPhoneNumber\&gt;&quot; and another called &quot;output-image-\&lt;myPhoneNumber\&gt;&quot; using the procedure below.
+Create one called `input-image-[PhoneNumber]` and another called `output-image-[PhoneNumber] using the procedure below.

 Important - The buckets should start with the requested names, otherwise the clean up script will not work.